Engineering safer journeys

 Federal black spot program

-This federally funded program targets and improves black spots – sections of the road network that have a high crash incidence – with road treatments to reduce the types of crashes that are common to these locations.
+This Australian Government infrastructure program targets and improves black spots – sections of the road network that have a high crash incidence – with road treatments to reduce the types of crashes that are common in these locations.

 Speed zone program